Scientific Approach

 Stool microbiome16s + metagenomicsIdentify relation between gut microbiome and immune cell state variation.

-After the baseline collection, we will continue to draw samples from the participants every six months for a three-year period.
-This longitudinal data will allow us to assess developmental and age-dependent changes and to computationally stitch together the temporal trajectory of different age groups of both male and females across the globe.
+These data will allow us to assess developmental and age-dependent changes and to computationally stitch together the temporal trajectory of different age groups of both male and females worldwide.
 Additionally, it will enable us to conduct high-resolution measurements of major immune cell frequencies; conduct single cell analyses of proteins, transcripts, immune repertoire, and chromatin accessibility; and measure circulating protein and metabolite levels, as well as cell-free DNA, and see how it changes over time and among different populations.

 • Africa